ZacheryCalahan/OppoT2/README.md

 - Multifile Inclusion

+## TODO

+- Pipelined CPU design
+- CPU emulator
+- <i>VERY</i> simple C compiler

 ## Installation

 Run ```git clone https://github.com/ZacheryCalahan/OppoT2.git``` to get a local copy of the repository for the full source, or download the latest release from Github.

+## Documentation

+Documentation is currently in the works, but will define the following:

+- ISA
+- Psuedo-operands
+- Assembler usage
+- Ideal Memory Map

+The most current version of the documentation can be found [here](https://zacherycalahan.github.io/OppoT2/).

 ## Usage

 ### CPU